 On the first day of the trial at the Accra High Court, Samuel Cudjoe, legal counsel for the former COCOBOD boss applied for bail for his client.

-Making his case, he argued the state's claim of bribery amounts to a misdemeanor which attracts a bail for his client.
+Making his case, he argued the state's claim of bribery amounts to a misdemeanour which attracts a bail for his client.

 The Attorney-General who was in court to handle the state's case did not oppose the bail application.

-She, however, reminded her opposing counsel that bribery attracts 25 years imprisonment and is not a misdemeanor.
+She, however, reminded her opposing counsel that bribery attracts 25 years imprisonment and is not a misdemeanour.